dotnet/csharplang/proposals/csharp-12.0/experimental-attribute.md

 ExperimentalAttribute
 =====================
-Report warnings for references to types and members marked with `System.Diagnostics.CodeAnalysis`.
+Report warnings for references to types and members marked with `System.Diagnostics.CodeAnalysis.ExperimentalAttribute`.
 ```
 namespace System.Diagnostics.CodeAnalysis
 {